Updated on 8th August, 2022

 This means that the provider will display a list of games (or game categories) that show which games contribute towards the wagering requirements and the percentage in which they contribute.

-For example; on MoneyGaming Casino, all slot machine games without a gamble feature contribute towards the wagering figure and the rate that they contribute at is 100%.
+For example; on top casino sites some slot machine games without a gamble feature contribute towards the wagering figure and the rate that they contribute at is 100%.

 This means that for every £1 you bet (or stake), it will contribute £1 towards the wagering requirement.